2018 Finnish presidential election: Debates

 The first presidential debate was organised on 30 October 2017 by the Finnish Business and Policy Forum at Finlandia Hall.
 All confirmed candidates took part, excluding Kyllönen, who was on a business trip.
-The event marks the earliest moment that the incumbent president has taken part in debates.
+The event marks the earliest moment that an incumbent president had taken part in debates.
 The debates continued at the University of Helsinki on 13 November, with Vanhanen being absent after being hospitalised for heart arrhythmia.
 As Väyrynen became an official candidate only in early December, he was not invited to the first three debates and thus the first debate, that gathered all candidates together, was organised on 13 December 2017.

 Fears of Russian involvement

 In October 2017, the Security Committee of the Finnish Ministry of Defence released an assessment on the possibilities of Russian involvement in the presidential election.
 The assessment addressed nine possible scenarios, ranging from spreading false information through social media to a political assassination.
 The Security Committee also suggested ten possible objectives for Russian involvement, including obstructing discussion on NATO and isolating Finland from the European Union.

-Long-time Minister for Foreign Affairs Erkki Tuomioja heavily criticised the assessment and called it "pure fantasy resembling something from the pen of Ilkka Remes".
+Long-time minister for foreign affairs Erkki Tuomioja heavily criticised the assessment and called it "pure fantasy resembling something from the pen of Ilkka Remes".